 The short answer is yes!
-If you have made it to the site then chances are you having been contemplating with the idea of seeing a counsellor.
+If you have made it to the site, then chances are you have been contemplating with the idea of seeing a counsellor.
 It’s also likely that you have been dealing with whatever the issue is on your own for a while now.

 Most people seeking counselling believe they have exhausted their resources: Self-help books, past coping techniques, and friends or family are no longer helpful.
 A counsellor provides an objective stance, a fresh perspective, and a confidential, safe space in which you will be deeply heard and supported, enabling you to explore issues that may cause you emotional pain.
 Working with a therapist can help you gain insight and learn new strategies for dealing with life’s challenges.

 Or call us at (604) 305-0104, and we can discuss if we would be a good fit!

 Counselling is strictly confidential.
 No information that you disclose to us in counselling will be shared with anyone else without your permission.
 However, there are some exceptions to this rule as required by law.
 However these circumstances are rare and will be discussed in our initial session.

 The short answer is yes.
 As with all things, there are no absolute guarantees.
 Counselling is not a magic cure and there is generally no quick fix to any of life’s concerns and problems.
 The collaboration of counsellor and client has the power to truly be life changing.
 That being said, this will take some work on your part as the client, but do not worry, we are in this together and will be there every step of the way.